Ph.D. in Rehabilitation Science Frequently Asked Questions

 When are the deadlines for applying to the TTUHSC Ph.D. program in Rehabilitation Science?

-All applicants who are ultimately admitted into the program will have an interview.
-Some applicants do not have GPA, GRE, TOEFL, and/or IELTS scores that are sufficiently competitive with the applicant pool to qualify for an interview.
-Applicants who do qualify will be notified via email or telephone to schedule their interview.
+All applicants who are admitted into the program will have an interview.
+Minimum or competitive GPA, GRE, TOEFL, and/or IELTS scores may not qualify for an interview.
+Qualified applicants will be notified via email or telephone to schedule their interview.

-For competitive admission, GPA should be at least a 3.0, and GRE scores should be at or above the 20th percentile.
+For competitive admission, GPA (last 60 hours) must be at least a 3.0, and we recommend that GRE scores should be near or above the 50th percentile.

-Applicants who are internationally trained in a non-English speaking country must submit Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS) scores regardless of residency.
+International applicants attending school on a visa who are internationally trained in a non-English speaking country must submit Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS) scores .
 Minimum acceptable scores for the TOEFL are 79 on the internet-based test and 550 on the paper test.
 The minimum acceptable IELTS score is 6.5.
 This test is waived only for graduates of U.S. universities or universities in countries in which the native language is English.
-The TTUHSC’s institution code for the TOEFL is 6851.
+TTUHSC’s institution code for the TOEFL is 6851.
 TOEFL and IELTS scores are valid for only 2 years.

-Requirements for international students may be found on the SHP website and at the following link:
+Requirements for International Applicants may be found on the SHP website.

 About the Program:

-- How many students are enrolled in the TTUHSC Ph.D.
-Program in Rehabilitation Science?
+- How many students are enrolled in TTUHSC's Ph.D.in Rehabilitation Science program?

-The doctoral research program typically has ~20 total students.
+The Ph.D.
+Program typically has an enrollment of about 20 students.
 We admit 1-3 students per year.

-- What is the average duration of the Ph.D.
-Program in Rehabilitation Science?
+- What is the average duration of the Ph.D. in Rehabilitation Science program?

-On average, full-time students complete the Ph.D. program coursework in 3 years (9 semesters) and a minimum of 1 year for the dissertation.
-The length of the program varies from student to student due to an individualized course of study.
-Thus, the number of years one spends in the Ph.D. program depends to a large extent on the motivation of the student and her/his mentor.
+On average, full-time students complete the Ph.D. program's coursework in 3 years (9 semesters) and the dissertation in 1-2 years.
+The length of the program varies from student to student due to the individualized course of study.
+Thus, the number of years one spends in the Ph.D. program depends to a large extent on the student's goals.

 - Do you offer a part-time or distance learning Ph.D. program?

+Students may enroll part-time and this option might be desirable on some circumstances.
+However, stipends are not available for part-time students, and total time in the program will be extended.
 This Ph.D. program is only offered in Lubbock, Texas, and is not a distance education program.
 Students who do not live in Lubbock are expected to travel to Lubbock when necessary/required.
-Part-time may be an option.
-Contact the respective program director for specific questions.
-Stipends are not available for part-time students, and total time in the program will be extended.
+Contact the program director for specific questions.

 Now that I've been accepted, what information do I need to know?